EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 {{% report_intro id="48439" data="/uploads/table.csv" %}}

 Eviction filings in the Fort Worth-area counties we track—Tarrant and Denton Counties, TX—fell sharply when eviction proceedings were suspended across Texas on March 19, 2020.
-Eviction protections in Texas began to expire on May 18, after which new filings increased modestly and have risen closer to historical averages.
+Eviction protections in Texas began to expire on May 18, 2020, after which new filings increased.

 More detail on eviction protections in Texas can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/tx/).